 Madeleine Rackley is a founding member of the Metropolitan Master Chorale.
-She is a member of the City of West Hollywood Arts and Cultural Affairs Commission.
-She has also served on the boards of other local nonprofit organizations providing guidance about board development, grants and fundraising.
+She served for many years as a Commissioner for the West Hollywood Arts and Cultural Affairs Commission and on the boards of other local nonprofit arts organizations providing guidance about board development, grants and fundraising.
 She is the Business Manager for the Los Angeles Public Library.
-Ms. Rackley has sung in choirs her entire life and thoroughly enjoys being a part of the MMC.
+Music is a huge part of her life.
+She has subscriptions to the LA Phil, loves musicals, takes piano lessons, and sometimes directs the church choir.
+Madeleine has sung in choirs her entire life and thoroughly enjoys being a part of the MMC.

 Heawon Paick has been with the City of Los Angeles Library Department for more than 20 years.
 Ms. Paick enjoys attending all kinds of concerts.
 After hearing the MMC's first performance, she volunteered to help with ticket sales and has continued in that capacity.
 In addition to serving as Board Secretary, Ms. Paick oversees the lobby activities the day of the concerts.
 She feels honored to serve as a member of the MMC Board and is excited to support the MMC in any way possible.